meteor/galaxy-docs/content/app.md

 <h2 id="containers">Containers</h2>

 Galaxy containers are packaged environments for Meteor apps.
 Dive into individual container performance metrics on the container page.
-Read more in the [container article](/container.html) and the [container environment article](/container-environment.html).
+Read more in the [containers](/container.html) and [container environment](/container-environment.html) articles.

 <img src="/images/galaxy-app-container.png" style="width: 600px"/>

 <h2 id="logs">Logs</h2>

 Galaxy records the output of your app's logs in addition to printing operational logs for your deployment.
 Logs are aggregated from all containers in your app and ordered chronologically.
-Read more in the [logs article](/logs.html).
+Read more in the [logs](/logs.html) article.

 <img src="/images/galaxy-app-logs.png" style="width: 600px"/>